After a thorough physical exam, your doctor may recommend:

 Multicentric Castleman disease

-- Chemotherapy, to slow overgrowth of lymphatic cells.
-Your doctor may recommend adding chemotherapy if the disease doesn't respond to monoclonal antibodies or if you have organ failure.
+- Chemotherapy.
+This type of medication can slow the overgrowth of lymphatic cells.
+Your doctor may recommend adding chemotherapy if the disease doesn't respond to immunotherapy or if you have organ failure.

-- Antiviral drugs, to block the activity of HHV-8 or HIV if you have one or both of those viruses.
+- Antiviral drugs.
+These drugs can block the activity of HHV-8 or HIV if you have one or both of those viruses.

 Preparing for your appointment